POL Program Calendar - 2019-2020

 |**Dec.
 23**||Deadline to report first place school winner and second place (backup) and scores to the MSAC by 5 pm, December 23, 2019|

 THREE (3) poems per competitor must be reported.
 Per NEA requirements:

 As we must check the eligibility of the chosen poems, all three poems must be reported on the school winner reporting form or the form will not be accepted and the student disqualified.The form will be provided in November.

 Teachers are encouraged to double check the poem choices and their eligibility prior to the school competition.
 If poems don't meet requirements the student will be disqualified.
-Teachers needing assistance are welcome to send the names of the poems to POL Director Chris Stewart at email@example.com - again, before they hold their school competition.
+Teachers needing assistance are welcome to send the names of the poems to POL Director Precious Blake at firstname.lastname@example.org - again, before they hold their school competition.

 We must also receive the scores for all participating students in the school competition--for both of the two rounds, as well as final scores.
 A tally sheet will be provided in November.

 Note: students should choose the order of the poems carefully.
 The third poem will only be recited if the student advances to the regional and/or regional and state competitions in the semi-final round.
 Once the order is chosen at the school level, that decision is final throughout the rest of the competition.